Ryan Garry

-Ryan Felix Mayne Garry (born 29 September 1983) is an English former professional footballer who played as a defender and could also operate as a midfielder for Arsenal and AFC Bournemouth.
-He is currently head coach of the England U17s.
+Ryan Mayne Felix Garry (born 29 September 1983) is an English professional football coach and a former defender who is currently a first team coach for EFL Championship club Norwich City.
+During his playing career he featured for Arsenal and AFC Bournemouth.

 Club career

 Arsenal

 Born in Hornchurch, London, Garry joined Arsenal in 1999 and progressed through their youth academy, winning the FA Youth Cup in 2001.
 He signed a professional contract with Arsenal on 2 July 2001, and his first team debut came against Sunderland on 6 November 2002 in the League Cup.
 He made his first starting appearance on 7 May 2003 against Southampton, playing 90 minutes in a 6–1 win which saw hat-tricks from Robert Pires and Jermaine Pennant, the first match of Arsenal's 49-game unbeaten run.
 However, this proved to be his only league appearance as he was then hit by long-term injury (shin splints) and spent most of the next four seasons on the sidelines.